Hayes, Hillingdon: History

-Author George Orwell, who adopted his pen name while living in Hayes, lived and worked in 1932-3 as a schoolmaster at The Hawthorns High School for Boys, situated on Church Road.
-The school has since closed and the building is now the Fountain House Hotel.
-The hotel bears a plaque commemorating its distinguished former resident.
+Author George Orwell, who adopted his pen name while living in Hayes, lived and worked in 1932–3 as a schoolmaster at The Hawthorns High School for Boys, situated on Church Road.
+The school subsequently closed and the original building survived until 2022 as the Fountain House Hotel.
+The hotel displayed a plaque commemorating its distinguished former resident.
 Returning several times to Hayes, Orwell was at the same time characteristically acerbic about his time in the town, camouflaging it lightly as West Bletchley in Coming Up for Air, as Southbridge in A Clergyman's Daughter, and grumbling comically in a letter to Eleanor Jacques: